linuxserver/docker-documentation/docs/selkies/user-guide/installing-apps.md

 steam
 ```

-The first run opens a terminal that installs the Steam launcher and its 32 bit dependencies with the distro package manager, then wraps the launcher so gamepads work through the [joystick interposer](web-client.md#gamepads), including inside Proton.
+The first run opens a terminal that installs the Steam launcher and its 32 bit dependencies with the distro package manager, then wraps the launcher so gamepads work through the [input interposer](web-client.md#gamepads), including inside Proton.
 Steam then appears in the menus and in the sidebar Apps section, and later runs of `steam` start it normally.
 You can also install or remove it from the Apps section, or with `selkies-proot install steam` and `selkies-proot remove steam`.

 The install lives in the container layer, so a recreation or upgrade drops it.
 Your game data in `$HOME/.steam` and `$HOME/.local/share/Steam` persists.
 Running `steam` again, or double clicking a Steam desktop icon you kept in `~/Desktop`, triggers the minimal installer again.
 After the reinstall your library is where you left it.